top of page

 Acceptance and Commitment Therapy

 Acceptance and Commitment Therapy (ACT) is a form of psychotherapy that falls under the broader category of cognitive-behavioral therapies.
 It was developed in the late 20th century by Steven C. Hayes and his colleagues.
-ACT is designed to help individuals develop psychological flexibility by accepting difficult thoughts and feelings while committing to actions that align with their values and goals.
+ACT is designed to help individuals develop psychological flexibility by accepting negative thoughts and feelings while committing to actions that align with their values and goals.

 • Committed Action: This aspect of ACT focuses on setting goals that align with one's values and taking meaningful and actionable steps toward those goals.
 It involves making a commitment to behave in ways that reflect one's values, even in the presence of difficult emotions or thoughts.